 Eroded bedding provides a staircase as you walk on more solid ground.
 The trail gets steeper and more exposed.
 Stunning views open up.
 It appears that in some places sandstone has been chiseled to make the trail, probably by Jepson, the goat herder in 1927.
 From the wash floor, the cliff walls looked impenetrable - now we were squeezing through the only known passage to the top.

 Then suddenly we were taking the first steps into the relict, almost surreal world of No Mans Mesa with its relatively long and flat terrain, nothing but blue sky above.
-Savoring each step, I felt grateful to the Mesa for letting me in.
-Fred and I lunched in pinyon pine shade near a ledge of burnt orange rock with hints of blue-grey - part of the Carmel Formation.
-It was rather warm in the sun and many wildflowers were in seed.
+Savoring each step, we took a break in pinyon pine shade near a ledge of burnt orange rock with hints of blue-grey - part of the Carmel Formation.
+Many wildflowers were in seed.
 There were no cheatgrass seeds getting stuck in my socks, only open bright sand weaving around healthy bunch grasses and small sand dunes sprouting native Arizona thistle.
 On a short walk around the top, I found chert debitage, a white rock flake that shows evidence of stone tool-making.
 Surprised by the presence of sand dunes, I then realized that in fact, Navajo Sandstone was created by deposition of wind-blown sand into large dunes (eolian environment).
 It was originally red: it was turned to a brilliant white color after reducing fluids dissolved the iron oxide from the grains of the deeply buried sandstone.

 Trail shortly after crossing "bridge" between talus of debris fan and entrance into cliff rocks